hammerlab/ketrew/README.md

 - an OCaml library providing an EDSL API to define complex and convoluted workflows (interdependent steps/programs using a lot of data, with many parameter variations, running on different *hosts* with various schedulers).
-- an engine taking care of orchestrating the run of those workflows, and keeping track everything that succeeds, fails, or gets lost.
+- an client-server application to make to interact with these workflows.
-Ketrew can be a standalone application, or use a client-server architecture.
+The engine at heart of the server takes care of orchestrating the run of those workflows, and keeping track of everything that succeeds, fails, or gets lost.

 This is the master branch of Ketrew.
 See also the documentation for the latest release: